Shuchismita-Biswas/AML_Project_Fall19/README.md

 <p align="center">
 <img src="neural_net2.jpeg" alt="dnn" width="500" align="middle"/>
 <br />
->Fig 3: A fully connected DNN with two hidden layers
+<blockquote> Fig 3: A fully connected DNN with two hidden layers
 </p>

 Unlike a regular DNN which use matrix dot products, the information between layers in a CNN can be a result of the convolution operation.
 This is specifically useful for images for which a convolution can be seen as a rolling matrix dot products over smaller portions of the image.
 Additionally, multiple such moving matrices can be stacked together to add a dimension of depth in addition to width and height.
 Additionally, CNNs include a Pool layer for downsampling the information and a fully-connected output layer to produce output values corresponding to each of the  classification classes.

 <p align="center">
 <img src="cnn.jpeg" alt="cnn" width="500" align="middle"/><br />
-> Fig 3: An example CNN
+<blockquote>  Fig 4: An example CNN
 </p>

 ## Experiments